OsamuTakahashi/bolt/Readme.md

 ```

-Transaction query is able to be used as
+A transaction query can be used as this.

 ```scala
 dbClient.beginTransaction {